doritoes/iploc8.com/8_Next_Steps.md

 # Next Steps

 ## Deploy updated container image
-You will need to repeat this for each region you are deployed in
+You will need to repeat this for each region you are deployed in.

+Rebuild the container (see [section 3](3_Docker.md) with the `--pull` argument.
+This requests docker to pull a fresh upstream image.
+This ensures you get the latest updates.

+`docker build -t flask . --pull`

 ### Push the latest container to ECR
 See [section 4](4_ECS.md) for the instructions for pushing images to ECR